JupiterOne/graph-kubernetes/docs/jupiterone.md

 ## Kubernetes + JupiterOne Integration Benefits

-TODO: Iterate the benefits of ingesting data from the provider into JupiterOne.
-Consider the following examples:

 - Visualize Kubernetes resources in the JupiterOne graph.
 - Monitor changes using JupiterOne alerts.

 ## How it Works

-TODO: Iterate significant activities the integration enables.
-Consider the following examples:

-- JupiterOne periodically fetches resources from Kubernetes to update the graph.
+- When the docker image runs it will fetches resources from Kubernetes to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph.
 - Configure alerts to take action when JupiterOne graph changes.

 ## Requirements

 - A running Kubernetes cluster.
-This integration will be deployed as a pod and interact with Kuberenetes API server.
+This integration will be deployed as a pod and interact with Kubernetes API server.

 ## Support